sinamhdv/stronghold-crusader/README.md

 - Scoreboard

 ## [V2.0.0](https://github.com/sinamhdv/stronghold-crusader/tree/main) Features
-- GUI for the game (See `controls.md` for an explanation of game controls)
+- GUI for the game using JavaFX
 - Maintaining CLI interface for map designer to be able to script the creation of new maps using `build_maps.sh` faster
 - Profile customization menu
 - Ability to copy/paste buildings on the map